 Kansas City BBQ:

-From my experience, historic BBQ restaurants like Arthur Bryant’s, Rosedale’s and Gate’s don’t have sweet sauces.
+From my experience, historic BBQ restaurants like Arthur Bryant’s, Rosedale’s, and Gate’s don’t have sweet sauces.
 They’re tangy sauces that are vinegar and tomato-based.
 JackStack and LC’s, have more of a traditional sweet sauce like the KC Masterpiece bbq sauce.

 Big T’s is another local bbq joint here in the K.C. area that has a traditional Kansas City style bbq.
-Kansas City is also known for their burnt ends.
+Kansas City is also known for its burnt ends.
 Burnt ends are the crispy parts of the brisket and are a delicatessen here in K.C.
 You can get an order sauced up and eat it with some bbq sides or you can get a burnt end sandwich.

 Kansas City is the bbq mecca of the world.
 You can’t drive too far without someone selling some type of bbq.
 Our local grocery stores and meat markets have smokers and sell great bbq.
 One of our local grocery chains sells a rack of baby back ribs for $10.99, and they’re well smoked with hickory.
 If you want to experience real bbq, visit K.C.